IN THIS SECTION

 What if my child has an Education, Health and Care Plan (EHCP)?

-Your child’s specific needs, support and outcomes will be clearly laid out in the EHCP.
-There will be detailed information on how best to support these needs to ensure specified outcomes are achieved.
-The SENDCo will work closely with you, your child, other professionals involved and your child’s teachers to craft a support and intervention One Plan based on the EHCP.
-A detailed Student Profile will be written and sent to all staff and an initial whole staff training will be held to highlight all students with EHCPs to staff.
+Your child’s specific needs and outcomes will be clearly laid out in the EHCP.
+There will be detailed information on a range of ways that your child could be supported to make progress towards these.
+The SENDCo will work closely with you, your child, other professionals involved and your child’s teachers to craft a support and intervention that may be required.
+This is based around the SEND Register and the Provision Mapping Tool to ensure that intervention is impactful and outcomes led.

 To help your child’s transition, the primary school will usually invite the SENDco to the last Annual Review.
 If not, then transition meetings will take place where parents and staff can talk through any concerns or queries.